 Our policy is simple – no exploited labour.
 That means no children, no sweatshops, no sub standard cutting factories.

-Quite apart from the corruption and unethical practises rife in the international gem trade, several of the processes used to enhance gemstones are also very damaging to the health of the people applying the processes — particularly in emerging countries.
+Apart from the corruption and unethical practises rife in the international gem trade, several of the processes used to enhance gemstones are also very damaging to the health of the people applying the processes.
+Particularly in emerging countries.

-Gladly there is growing awareness about the negative issues associated with the diamond and gem trade and more and more consumers and jewellers are actively preferring non-conflict stones (though far fewer people are aware of the issues associated with irradiation and beryllium treatment).
+There is growing awareness about the negative issues associated with the diamond and gem trade.
+More and more consumers and jewellers are preferring non-conflict stones.

 The issues surrounding the production of diamonds, gemstones and organics are every bit as complex as those associated with precious metal production.

-In the diamond trade, most of us are at least somewhat aware of the issues relating to human rights abuses and cartels — whether that be in a country torn by civil war or one where the population is oppressed by corrupt and exploitative governments and powerful enterprises.
+In the diamond trade, most of us are at least somewhat aware of the issues relating to human rights abuses and cartels.
+Whether that be in a country torn by civil war.
+Or one where the population is oppressed by corrupt governments and powerful enterprises.